skijit/notes/programming/web/typescript/modules-intro.md

     - More appropriate in web applications (since that's where \<script\> tags will occur).
 - You shouldn't use BOTH namespaces and modules
     - Modules cover the logical grouping on their own
-    - Typescript requires that consumers of a module assign a name / alias to the module, so there's no chance of scope/namespace collisions.
+    - Typescript requires that consumers of a module assign a name / alias to the module, so there's no chance of scope/namespace collisions. (see import statements below)
 - Modules are part of the ECMA2015/ES6 standard, whereas namespaces are NOT.
     - Prior JS versions had no system definition of modules, but there are various polyfills (e.g. ComonJs, AMD, etc.).
 - TypeScript has 3 ways to 'import' code from other files:
     1. Namespaces + \<script\> tags
     2. Import/Export (Modules)
-    3. Compiler Directives ```/// <reference> node.d.ts``` (Ambient Modules or Ambient Namespaces)
+    3. *Design Time Only*: Compiler Directives ```/// <reference> node.d.ts``` (Ambient Modules or Ambient Namespaces)
 - [Decent short discussion of Modules vs Namespaces](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Namespaces%20and%20Modules.md)

 ## ES6 Modules
 ### Why?
-- Module loading in TypeScript seems a little overwrought but I think this is bc it's a superset of ES6 module syntax:
+- Module loading in TypeScript seems a little overwrought but I think this is bc it's a **superset** of ES6 module syntax:
     A. ES6 part makes it future proof => Obvious Win!
     B. Extra stuff is for compatibility with older-style modules or ECMA versions (that's where it gets a little ugly)
         - Remember that all the pre-ES6 module stuff was not part of the language spec, so the new ES6 module stuff doesn't have to be backwards compatibility.